Colorado State University - Pueblo

 Description of Job

-As a member of the Education, Research, and Outreach Division, the Liaison Librarian is involved and engaged in the entire life-cycle of research, teaching and learning, and outreach processes.
-The position collaborates with and supports faculty to integrate information literacy across the curriculum and achieve library student learning outcomes, providing course-specific instruction sessions, assignments, and research support, creating research guides and/or tutorials, identifying library materials relevant to the course to embed in online learning management systems, and providing consultation to faculty and students in the department.
+As a member of the Education, Research, and Outreach Division, the Liaison Librarian is also involved and engaged in the entire life-cycle of research, teaching and learning, and outreach processes.
+The position collaborates with and supports faculty to integrate information literacy across the curriculum and achieve library student learning outcomes, providing course-specific instruction sessions, assignments, and research support, creating research guides and/or tutorials, identifying library materials relevant to the course to embed in Blackboard, and providing consultation to faculty and students in the department.
 In addition, the Liaison Librarian provides a full range of subject specific library services to include collection development, consultation, instruction, reference services, and assessment and proactively engages in scholarship and service.

+Works with faculty and students through the LINC.
 Serves as liaison to assigned academic departments:

 - Collaborates with and supports faculty to integrate information literacy across the curriculum and achieve library student learning outcomes.

 - Provides course-specific instruction sessions, assignments, and research support.